Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 | event | `application/vnd.axway.streams+event` |
 | default | `""` or  `*/*` or `text/event-stream` |

-If the client requests a subscription mode not allowed by the configuration of the topic, a `406 Not Acceptable` is returned.
+If the client requests a subscription mode not allowed by the configuration of the topic, a `406 Not Acceptable` error is returned.
 For more information, see [subscription modes](/docs/subscribers/#subscription-modes) and [subscription errors](/docs/subscribers/subscribers-errors/).

 ## How SSE connection works

-When you connect to an SSE server, you receive an HTTP `200 OK`.
-However, the connection remains alive - as long as the client, or the server, does not end it, and everything continues to happen afterwards, including errors (for example, authentication errors, bad requests, and son on).
+After you connect to an SSE server, you receive an HTTP `200 OK` response and the connection remains alive - as long as the client, or the server, does not end it, and everything continues to happen afterwards, including errors (for example, authentication errors, bad requests, and son on).

 SSE is a text-based protocol.
 The following is an example of the response of the server after the connection is successfully established and a first message has been published: